zoom-care/candidate-project-java/README.md

 Business logic and database access implemented in `EmployeeService`.
 The test cases are not intended to be comprehensive, but rather a sample of the cases I would want to test for this API.

+For this assignment I just used a map to represent an Employee.
+Creating a DTO would probably improve readability and would be a good refactor.